lrsoenksen/aiml-stack-jupyterlab-dockerfiles/README.md

 ### Useful pieces of code (OPTIONAL - DON'T DO CARELESSLY)

-## Give root permissions to aiml.
-The following is a command to give full root permissions to user (aiml).
+Give root permissions to aiml - The following is a command to give full root permissions to user (aiml).
 [WARNING DON'T EXECUTE CARELESSLY] like this:
 ```
 sudo usermod -aG sudo aiml
 sudo visudo